 Play Caption

-One of the most common uses of the preposition de is when we use it to talk about possession.
-Let’s look at an example.
+One of the most common uses of the preposition de is to express possession.
+Let's look at an example:

 Es una empresa de tradición familiar, de mis abuelos.